void-linux/void-docs/src/config/media/pipewire.md

 ### Launching Automatically

-Once `pipewire` works as expected, it can be configured to launch when starting a graphical session.
+Once `pipewire` works as expected, `pipewire` and `wireplumber` can be configured to launch when starting a graphical session.
 There are several ways this can be achieved:

 - **Use the autostarting mechanism of your desktop environment**: many desktop